jhspetersson/git-task/README.md

 ### comment

-Add, edit or remove comments:
+Add, set, edit or remove comments:

-    git task comment add 1 "This is a comment to my first task" git task comment edit 1 1
+    git task comment add 1 "This is a comment to my first task" git task comment set 1 1 "Old comment has been replaced with this one!"
+    git task comment edit 1 1
     git task comment del 1 1